WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 Number of messages reported = 9</pre>

-Googling the WCF errors with HTTP/1.1 and Error 503 results in lots of information on reconfiguring your IIS. Â I&#8217;m not convinced this is the issue so I soldiered on&#8230;
+Googling the WCF errors with HTTP/1.1 and Error 503 results in lots of information on reconfiguring your IIS. Â I'm not convinced this is the issue so I soldiered on...

-When I procmon on &#8216;BrokerAgent.exe&#8217; I see a few curious entires that maybe associated with &#8216;<span style="font-family: 'Courier New', Courier, monospace; font-size: x-small;">System.NullReferenceException</span>&#8216; (aka, not found) and those are some permissions stating that access is denied to some registry keys and/or some &#8216;Name Not Found&#8217; on some CLSID items.
+When I procmon on 'BrokerAgent.exe' I see a few curious entires that maybe associated with '<span style="font-family: 'Courier New', Courier, monospace; font-size: x-small;">System.NullReferenceException</span>' (aka, not found) and those are some permissions stating that access is denied to some registry keys and/or some 'Name Not Found' on some CLSID items.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-k7EQjMdNqY4/VgBwWVZTAmI/AAAAAAAABIA/-IlW95sJFjc/s1600/2.PNG"><img src="http://3.bp.blogspot.com/-k7EQjMdNqY4/VgBwWVZTAmI/AAAAAAAABIA/-IlW95sJFjc/s400/2.PNG" width="400" height="212" border="0" /></a>
 </div>

-During this capture I can see a &#8216;BrokerAgent.config&#8217; file referenced. Â (&#8220;C:\Program Files\Citrix\Virtual Desktop Agent\BrokerAgent.exe.config&#8221; ) Diving into it reveals some additional logging we can enable:
+During this capture I can see a 'BrokerAgent.config' file referenced. Â ("C:\Program Files\Citrix\Virtual Desktop Agent\BrokerAgent.exe.config" ) Diving into it reveals some additional logging we can enable:

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>